Storage

 • The default storage made when the server is created cannot be disconnected.

-1. Enter diskmgmt.msc in the Run window and click the [OK] button.
+1. Enter diskmgmt.msc on the run command window and click [OK].

 2. Find the disk to delete, right-click on the disk name, and click Properties.

-3. In the Properties pop-up window, check the Target Id displayed in Location.
+3. In the Properties popup, check the Target Id displayed in Location.

-4. Enter devmgmt.msc in the Run window and click the [OK] button.
+4. Enter devmgmt.msc on the run command window and click [OK].

 5. On the disk drive list, find the disk with the same Target Id.

-6. Click and hold on the disk name and then right-click on the mouse.
+6. Click and hold on the disk name and right-click on the mouse.
 Click Uninstall device.

-7. After 20-30 seconds, try disconnecting the storage from server again on NAVER Cloud Platform console.
+7. After 20-30 seconds, try removing the server connection from the NAVER Cloud Platform console again.

 • If the problem persists, it means that the OS is unable to disengage the disk properly.
 In this case, stop or restart the server.